buetow/netdiff/README.txt

     netdiff - A simple script to diff a file or a directory of two hosts over the network.

-    This is very helpfull if you want to find out any difference of these two hosts.
+    This is very helpful if you want to find out any difference of these two hosts.

   SYNOPSYS
       netdiff HOSTNAME PATH [PORT] [ADDITIONAL DIFF OPTS]